The United States of America is a founding member of the EBRD and an important contributor to the Bank's work.

 The United States – through the US Department of State, the US Department of the Treasury and the US Agency for International Development – is one of the major technical cooperation and investment contributors to the work of the EBRD.
 Key areas of support comprise development of small and medium-sized enterprises, modernisation of infrastructure and the expansion of the financial sector.
 Most recently, financial support from the US underpinned our Advice for Small Business programmes in the Kyrgyz Republic, Tajikistan and Ukraine.

-It is a contributor to several multi-donor funds, including a the Small Business Impact Fund, EBRD-Ukraine Stabilisation and Sustainable Growth Multi-Donor Account and , Eastern Europe Energy Efficiency and Environment Partnership (E5P) Fund.
+It is a contributor to several multi-donor funds, including the Small Business Impact Fund, the EBRD-Ukraine Stabilisation and Sustainable Growth Multi-Donor Account, the Eastern Europe Energy Efficiency and the Environment Partnership (E5P) Fund.

 US-EBRD investment has been in a variety of regional projects, followed by Poland, Azerbaijan and Turkey.
-Broken down by industry, joint US-EBRD investment has been higher in energy at and in Industry, Commerce & Agribusiness, followed by investment in financial institutions and infrastructure.
+Broken down by industry, joint US-EBRD investment has been higher in energy and and iustry, commerce & agribusiness, followed by investment in financial institutions and infrastructure.